lizbur10/js-basics-strings-code-along/README.md

 Nice job!

-## Conclusion

-When all of the tests are passing, the `Run Local Tests` light on the Learn.co lesson page should turn green, and you can close the browser tab that contains the test suite.
-Flip back to the terminal and press the `Control` and `C` keys at the same time to halt the test server.

-We're ready to submit our passing code and move on to the next lesson.
-Type `learn submit` in your terminal to submit your lab!

-Great work!

 ## Resources
-- [StackExchange – How to open the JavaScript console][open JS console]
 - [MDN — Template literals][template literals]
 - [DRY — Don't Repeat Yourself][DRY]
 - [MDN — String — `.length`][length]